 Warp 8 class is correct for you.
 But you may be ready for

-G4 or even in need of one-on-one help through the
+G4 or even in need of individualized guidance through the

 The easiest way to find out where you should start is to complete and submit the free Guitarist Assessment Survey here:

 You can also schedule a live, personal Guitarist Evaluation to get a more detailed assessment of your skills, strengths and weaknesses using this form: